-- Fifth, if a long-term financing plan includes a Medicaid component, the impact of rental income on Medicaid eligibility needs to be assessed.
+- Fifth, if a long-term care financing plan includes a Medicaid component, the impact of rental income on Medicaid eligibility needs to be assessed.
 Each state has its own rules in these situations.
-It makes sense to discuss this option with a financial planner versed in Medicaid rules.
+It makes sense to discuss this option with a financial planner knowledgeable about Medicaid rules.

-Leveraging the equity in a home can be a smart way to help finance long-term healthcare costs.
+Leveraging the equity in a home can be an intelligent way to help finance long-term healthcare costs.
 However, the method for doing this requires thoughtful assessment to ensure it meets the homeowner's specific needs.